 Foreign manufacturers follow a certification procedure that is similar to the one used by domestic manufacturers; however, there are many important differences in the logistics with which the product is located overseas.
 The stages of the process are as follows:

-• Once all conditions are met and fees paid, the BIS issues the license for the manufacturer to use.
+7. Once all conditions are met and fees are paid, the BIS issues the license for the manufacturer to use.

 The Bureau of Indian Standards (BIS) Scheme X audit process involves the on-site inspection of manufacturers' factory premises, verification of manufacturing processes, testing infrastructure, and evaluating the product manufacturer’s in-house laboratory.
 Here you can get the breakdown of the BIS Scheme X Certification audit process: